OpenEvalProject/evals/manuscripts/elife-02481/v2/manuscript.md

 Both maps show overall dimensions and density distributions comparable to the negative stain structure of BAP in complex with ClpP, confirming that the ClpB hexamer structure is not significantly altered either by negative staining or by binding to ClpP.
 The atomic model derived by fitting the negative stain BAP-ClpP map could be docked as a rigid body into both cryo EM reconstructions, but the MD assumes a more horizontal orientation, similar to that in HAP (Figure 2).

-## ClpB activity mutants show altered MD orientations
+### ClpB activity mutants show altered MD orientations

-E432A and Y503D are ClpB point mutations at opposite ends of the MD coiled-coil, which result in repressed (E432A) and hyperactive (Y503D) states (
+E432A and Y503D are ClpB point mutations at opposite ends of the MD coiled-coil, which result in repressed (E432A) and hyperactive (Y503D) states (Oguchi et al., 2012; Seyffer et al., 2012).
+Repressed ClpB-E432A is deficient in DnaK interaction and cannot be activated by its Hsp70 partner.
+Hyperactive ClpB-Y503D shows high ATPase and substrate unfolding activity even in the absence of Hsp70 (Oguchi et al., 2012; Seyffer et al., 2012).
+We collected negative stain EM datasets of the BAP-ClpP complexes of these variants and obtained 3D reconstructions of BAP-E432A and BAP-Y503D at 18 Å and 20 Å, respectively (Figure 3, Figure 1—figure supplement 3).
+Starting models were independently generated by angular reconstitution and refined with sixfold symmetry (Figure 3—figure supplement 1).
+Both mutants assemble into three layers similar to the wild type and show high variability in the ND ring.
+Atomic coordinates of the AAA+ rings can be fitted as described for the wild type, using the ClpC hexamer as starting point.
+Some rearrangement was necessary to fit the ND into density (Figure 3).
+The most notable difference between the two maps is a ∼30° difference in orientation of the motif 1 blade of the MD and the loss of the motif 2 density in the hyperactive state (Figure 4A,B).
+Another difference observed upon alignment of the AAA-1 ring in the repressed, wild-type and hyperactive maps is a ∼15° rotation of the wild-type AAA-2 ring relative to the mutants.

 ![Figure 3.](https://cdn.elifesciences.org/articles/02481/elife-02481-fig3-v2.jpg)

 **Figure 3.:** (A) Side view (left) and 35 Å section (right) of the BAP-E432A map with the ClpB hexamer fit.
 (B) Fitting of the BAP-E432A AAA+ rings.
 (C) Side view (left) and 35 Å section of the fitted BAP-Y503D structure.
 MD is only partially in density and is more tilted than in the wild type and the BAP-E432A repressed mutant.
 The ND is smeared out as in all BAP forms due to disorder, but has a more vertical orientation in the hyperactive state.
 (D) Fitting of the BAP-Y503D AAA+ rings.
-The motif 2 region protrudes from the density.DOI: http://dx.doi.org/10.7554/eLife.02481.010
+The motif 2 region protrudes from the density.

 ![Figure 3—figure supplement 1.](https://cdn.elifesciences.org/articles/02481/elife-02481-fig3-figsupp1-v2.jpg)

-**Figure 3—figure supplement 1.:** DOI: http://dx.doi.org/10.7554/eLife.02481.011

 ![Figure 4.](https://cdn.elifesciences.org/articles/02481/elife-02481-fig4-v2.jpg)

 **Figure 4.:** (A) Repressed (red), wild-type (yellow) and hyperactive (green) forms of BAP-ClpP with a fitted subunit.
 (B) Distances (D) are shown between Cα atoms of Q427 (motif 1) and Q502 (motif 2) of neighbouring subunits based on the symmetrised EM reconstructions of wild-type ClpB and MD mutants.
 (C) Fluorescence energy transfer between motif 1 and motif 2 of adjacent ClpB subunits.
 Emission spectra of ClpB-Q427W-Q502C-IAEDANS in the monomeric (high salt), oligomeric (low salt) and ATP state (2 mM ATP) are shown.
 Effects of MD mutations on FRET efficiency were determined.
 The ratio of acceptor to donor fluorescence (derived from the areas under the curves) was calculated as readout for FRET efficiency.
 (D) Intermolecular disulfide crosslinking between MD motif 1 and motif 2 of adjacent subunits.
 Reduced and oxidized ClpB-K431C-S499C and repressed (E432A) and hyperactive (Y503D) variants were analyzed by non-reducing SDS-PAGE.
 Positions of monomers (1) and crosslinked dimers (2), trimers (3), tetramers (4), pentamers (5) and hexamers (6) are indicated.
 A protein standard is given.
-CoPhe at 25 µM was used as oxidizing agent.DOI: http://dx.doi.org/10.7554/eLife.02481.012
+CoPhe at 25 µM was used as oxidizing agent.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/02481/elife-02481-fig4-figsupp1-v2.jpg)

-**Figure 4—figure supplement 1.:** DOI: http://dx.doi.org/10.7554/eLife.02481.013

 ![Figure 4—figure supplement 2.](https://cdn.elifesciences.org/articles/02481/elife-02481-fig4-figsupp2-v2.jpg)

-**Figure 4—figure supplement 2.:** High salt (400 mM KCl) prevents ClpB oligomerisation.DOI: http://dx.doi.org/10.7554/eLife.02481.014
+**Figure 4—figure supplement 2.:** High salt (400 mM KCl) prevents ClpB oligomerisation.

 In the BAP-E432A repressed mutant the MD is clearly visible around the AAA-1 ring.
 It has a horizontal orientation so that motif 2 forms a contact with motif 1 of the neighbouring MD (Figure 3B, Figure 4B).
 This packing of the MD is supported by biochemical data showing overprotection of motif 2 in this mutant (Oguchi et al., 2012).
 Moreover, a very similar intersubunit motif 1-motif 2 contact is seen in all the ClpB crystal structures, in which ClpB monomers are arranged in a spiral assembly (TthClpB, 1QVR, Lee et al., 2003; EcoClpB current study) (Figure 4—figure supplement 1).